18F/18f.gsa.gov/_posts/2023-08-31-catching-up-with-the-tanf-data-portal-project.md

 - hhs
 excerpt: "Around 800,000 low-income American families receive cash assistance through Temporary Assistance for Needy Families (TANF) each month.
 18F and the Administration for Children & Families’ Office of Family Assistance partnered on building a new data portal for TANF.
 We caught up with Office of Family Assistance leaders to see how their agency is continuing with the work."
 image: /assets/blog/tanf-data-portal-catchup/TDP-checkin--banner.png
+image_alt: "An illustration of three potted plants in a line.
+The plants start small, then become bigger and heartier."
 ---

 Around 800,000 low-income American families receive cash assistance through Temporary Assistance for Needy Families (TANF) each month.
 States, tribes, and territories use federal block grant funds to administer the program, and they must report data back to the federal government on a quarterly basis.